moq-wg/moq-transport/draft-lcurley-warp.md

 ## Objects {#model-object}

 The basic element of Warp is an *object*.
-An object is a single addressable unit whose payload is a sequence of bytes.
-An object MAY depend on other
+An object is an addressable unit whose payload is a sequence of bytes.
+All objects belong to a group, indicating ordering and potential dependencies. {{model-group}}
-objects: such objects are members of the same group {{model-group}}.
-Objects carry associated metadata such as priority, TTL or other information usable by a relay, but relays MUST treat object payloads as opaque.
+Objects carry associated metadata such as priority, TTL, or other information usable by a relay, but relays MUST treat the object payload as opaque.

 The application is solely responsible for the contents of objects.
 This includes the underlying encoding, compression, any end-to-end encryption, or authentication.
 A relay MUST NOT combine, split, or otherwise modify object payloads.

-The application MAY be able to partially decode an object.
-A sender SHOULD transmit incomplete objects to avoid incurring additional latency.
+An endpoint SHOULD transmit objects based on their priority.
-A sender MAY drop or deprioritize the remainder of an object during congestion, potentially rendering the object undecodable in favor of a higher priority object.
+An object MAY arrive out of the intended order or dropped altogether.

 ## Groups {#model-group}